AtikaAnjum/Voice-Emotion-Detection/README.md

 ##Dataset

-We use the CREMA-D (Crowd-Sourced Emotional Multimodal Actors Dataset) for training and evaluation.
+I used the CREMA-D (Crowd-Sourced Emotional Multimodal Actors Dataset) for training and evaluation.
 CREMA-D is widely recognized for speech-based emotion recognition and provides diverse, high-quality audio samples.

 ###Key Features of CREMA-D: